KDE/documentation-docs-kdenlive-org/effects_and_compositions/titles.rst

 If the length of the clip on the timeline is shorter than the duration specified in the title editor, the scrolling will not complete before the title clip finishes.

 Note: the above description of title behaviour with respect to duration only applies to titles that don't get edited after they have been placed on the timeline.
-If you expand the length of a title clip on the timeline and then edit the title (by double-clicking it in the Project Tree), its apparent duration will become the length that it currently has on the timeline (i.e., the scrolling will not pause at the end anymore) but the duration displayed in the title editor will not have changed.
+If you expand the length of a title clip on the timeline and then edit the title (by double-clicking it in the Project Bin), its apparent duration will become the length that it currently has on the timeline (i.e., the scrolling will not pause at the end anymore) but the duration displayed in the title editor will not have changed.

 To make the title scroll Horizontally
 -------------------------------------